jdmartin/programming-beginners/general.md

 [Learn Regex the Hard Way](http://regex.learncodethehardway.org/book/) - Embrace the Old Ways, and learn the best search tool ever.

 [Learn X in Y Minutes](https://learnxinyminutes.com) - Fast, somewhat dense introductions to a variety of languages and related concepts.
 Possibly most useful for a quick review of past study.

+[What is Code?](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) - Fantastic look at code and coding.